Haidra-Org/AI-Horde/README_StableHorde.md

 ## Windows Steps
 1. Go to [this repository](https://github.com/sd-webui/nataili) and download [the zipped version](https://github.com/sd-webui/nataili/archive/refs/heads/main.zip)
 1. Extract it to any folder of your choice
+1. Run `update-runtime.cmd` by double-clicking on it from your explorer of from a `cmd` terminal.
+Wait until it's finished.
+This will take approximately 15 mins.
 1. Run `horde-bridge.cmd` by double-clicking on it from your explorer of from a `cmd` terminal.

 ## Linux Steps